Radiative properties of magnetic neutron stars with metallic surfaces and thin atmospheres: Spectral properties of a strongly magnetized neutron star surface

-Figure~\ref{fig:rmod1} compares the use of Eqs.~(\ref{fit1})\,--\,(\ref{JB1}) (dashed lines) to numerical results (solid lines).
+Figure~\ref{fig:rmod1} compares the use of Eqs.~(\ref{fit1})\,--\,(\ref{JB1}) to numerical results.
 The upper panel shows the case where the field lines are perpendicular to the surface.
-In this case the line at $E_L$ disappears from mode 1.
-Hence the line in $R$ seen in Fig.~\ref{fig:rt0} for $\theta_k\neq0$ is entirely due to the mode 2.
+In this case the line at $E_L$ disappears from mode 1, so the line in $R$ seen in Fig.~\ref{fig:rt0} for $\theta_k\neq0$ is entirely due to mode 2.
 As soon as the field is inclined, the line is redistributed between the two modes (the lower panel of Fig.~\ref{fig:rmod1}).
-In the latter case the numerical results (solid lines) show a more complex functional dependence $R_1(E)$ in the range $\Eci<E<\tilde\EC$, which is not fully reproduced by our fit (dashed lines), for the reasons discussed above.
+In the latter case the numerical results show a more complex functional dependence $R_1(E)$ in the range $\Eci<E<\tEC$, which is not fully reproduced by our fit, for the reasons discussed above.

-Note that the azimuthal angle $\varphi$ enters the fit only through $\alpha$.
-As a consequence, the fit is symmetric with respect to a change of sign of $\varphi$.
-This property may seem natural at the first glance, however, we note that the numerical results do not strictly obey this symmetry, which holds for the nonpolarized beam, but not for each of the polarization modes separately.
+The azimuthal angle $\varphi$ enters the fit only through $\alpha$.
+As a consequence, the fit is symmetric with respect to a change in sign of $\varphi$.
+This property may seem natural at first glance; however, we note that the numerical results do not strictly obey this symmetry, which holds for the nonpolarized beam, but not for each of the polarization modes separately.
 We have checked that this is not a numerical artifact: because the magnetic field vector $\bm{B}$ is axial, there is no strict symmetry with respect to the $(x,z)$ plane.
 A reflection about this plane would require simultaneous inversion of the $\bm{B}$ direction in order to restore the original results.
 However, as long as the electromagnetic waves are nearly transverse (i.e., $K_z$ in (\ref{e'}) and (\ref{et}) are small), the asymmetry is weak, allowing us to ignore it and thus keep the fit relatively simple.

 The analytic approximations in Eqs.~(\ref{fit}) and (\ref{fit1}) allow one to evaluate the degree of linear polarization of the emitted radiation \beq P_\mathrm{lin} = (J_1-J_2)/2J = (R_2-R_1)/(2-2R). \eeq For example, the two panels of Fig.~\ref{fig:polar} show $P_\mathrm{lin}$ for the same directions of the magnetic field and the photon beam as in the respective panels of Fig.~\ref{fig:rmod1}.
 We see that the analytic formulae, originally devised to reproduce the normalized emissivities, also reproduce the basic features of $P_\mathrm{lin}(E)$.
 Although the feature at $E\sim\Epe$ is absent in the top panel of Fig.~\ref{fig:rmod1}, it reappears in the top panel of Fig.~\ref{fig:polar} due to the contribution of $R_2$ in \req{P}.